Find out how to work out the value of your property and get information about pre-return banding checks.

 When you know the value of your property you can work out what property value band it falls into.
 This will tell you whether you need to pay ATED and how much you need to pay each year.

-If you need help in working out how much ATED you need to pay, you can ask HM Revenue and Customs (HMRC) for a pre-return banding check (PRBC).
+If you need help in working out how much ATED you need to pay, you can ask HMRC for a pre-return banding check (PRBC).

 How to value your property

 You can work out the value yourself or you can use a professional valuer.
 The valuation of the property must be in pounds sterling.

 Valuations must be on an open-market willing buyer, willing seller basis and be a specific amount.
-If you don’t own the unencumbered freehold interest the valuation may not necessarily be a vacant possession valuation.
+If you do not own the unencumbered freehold interest the valuation may not necessarily be a vacant possession valuation.

 The valuation date you need to use depends on when you owned the property.